The 2016 Open Enrollment period begins on Wednesday, 11/4/15 and ends on Wednesday, 11/18/15. During this period you have the opportunity to:

 If your health care choice is the High Deductible Health Plan (HDHP), you may make pre-tax and/or post-tax contributions to a Health Savings Account (HSA).
 Additionally, the university will continue to make the following contributions to an HSA:

-The combined employee and employer maximum contributions will increase in 2015 to $3,350 (single coverage) or $6,650 (family coverage).
+The combined employee and employer maximum contributions will remain at $3,350 for single coverage but will increase to $6,750 for family coverage.
 The age 55+ catch-up annual maximum remains at $1,000.
 Contributions begin once The New School is notified that you have opened an HSA.
-The annual employer contribution amount will be prorated if your HSA is opened after January 1, 2015.
-Please contact the benefits staff at firstname.lastname@example.org or 212.229.5671 x4942 for more information or for HSA enrollment and election forms.
+The annual employer contribution amount will be prorated if your HSA is opened after January 1, 2016.
+Please contact the benefits staff at email@example.com or 212.229.5671 x4942 for more information or for HSA enrollment and election forms.